The short answer

 The Four-Step Visit

-Your first visit typically lasts 60 to 120 minutes.
+Your first visit typically lasts 2 to 3 hours.
 That’s longer than a routine doctor’s appointment because it covers four distinct steps, each handled by the right team member.

 You’ll complete paperwork and a clinical intake.
 For opioid use disorder, this includes two things: